and0125/portfolio-projects/oauth-react-native/notes/setup-to-ui-files.md

   - register: example function for user registration
 - a custom hook that provides the `useAuth()` hook as a way to easily access auth functions and state anywhere in the app.
 - auto-loading: automatically checks for existing auth tokens when the app loads.

+## Registration screen

+This screen is the last screen for the basic authentication flow.
+This screen has features to:

+- collect user information
+- validate the input
+- placeholders for the authentication from the `AuthContext` object
+- Navgiation for going to the login screen, and redirection to the home screen if already authenticated; navigates to home screen after a successful registration
+- uses a keyboardawarescrollview to handle the keyboard appearance; provides clear error messages, and shows a loading indicator.